mcmonkeyprojects/Sentinel/README.md

 - /sentinel info - Shows info on the current NPC.
 - /sentinel stats - Shows statistics about the current NPC.
 - /sentinel targets - Shows the targets of the current NPC.
+- /sentinel kill - Kills the NPC.
+- /sentinel respawn - Respawns the NPC.

 ### Permissions
 - sentinel.basic for the /sentinel command